Wondershare Mockitt - Free UI/UX Design Tool

 As you look for the ways to create UI and UX design, it is good to use the best tool that makes the work easier and spend less time.
 There are several tools you can use, but Wondershare Mockitt remains the top tool you can use.
 It is easy to use the tool with its features that also make the designing process smooth from the start to the end.
 It allows you to embed your app design whereby you can do so in the forum of MB, or you can select any other page to do so.
 You can also switch screens and choose text copies by use of the sharing and preview mode.
 In case you are not designing the UI or UX interface alone, the tools allow for team support.
 You can work on the designing process with your team fast.
 As you create animations, you will find the tool even more useful since you can create them with state transition of the same screen.

-This tool is rich in icons and widgets, found in the icon library.
+This tool is rich in icons and widgets, found in the icon library and rich templates for quick prototyping.
 There are more than one hundred icons you can choose to apply as you do the designing work.
 Another big Wondershare Mockitt feature is that you can have all screens in a single place.
 This feature allows you to view the entire workflow, do editing and sharing of the URL of flows.
 Most of the other tools used for UI and UX design have rulers, but this tool has a more unique ruler that makes the wireframing process more efficient.
 There is also the rich text editor, which helps designers select bold or italic, change the text color or create other styles.
 The tool has a picture filter that makes it possible for you to make adjustments to graphic effects such as brightness, blurring and many others.
-Some other major features include a guide, forum, material design shadow support and many more.
+Some other major features include a detailed user guide, forum, material design shadow support and many more.